-To tackle issue (2), we devise a sparse message passing regularizer (SMPR) to eliminate spurious correlations and highlight important correlations.
-By explicitly modeling variate-wise correlations and effectively eliminating spurious correlations, AttentionMixer achieves better accuracy, interpretability, and therefore, trustworthiness in ECP monitoring.
-To summarize our main contributions: \begin{itemize} \item{We propose AttentionMixer, the first attempt to implement a self-attentive model on both spatial and temporal scales to achieve trustworthy ECP monitoring.} \item{We develop a sparsification regularizer to eliminate the spurious correlations and improve the accuracy and interpretability of monitoring. } \item{We conduct extensive experiments on a nuclear power plant monitoring task to demonstrate the trustworthiness of AttentionMixer in ECP monitoring.
-The real-time monitoring log is open-sourced on our project website\footnote{\url{https://data.rmtc.org.cn/gis/PubIndex.html}}.} \end{itemize}
+To tackle the second issue, we incorporate a sparse message passing regularizer (SMPR) designed to prune spurious correlations and accentuate the physically meaningful ones.
+By explicitly modeling variate-wise correlations and eliminating spurious correlations, it achieves better accuracy, interpretability, and overall trustworthiness in ECP monitoring.

+\textbf{Contributions.} To summarize our main contributions: \begin{itemize} \item{We introduce AttentionMixer, a pioneering architecture that employs self-attentive mechanisms across both spatial and temporal dimensions, designed explicitly for achieving trustworthy ECP monitoring.} \item{We develop a sparsification regularizer to prune spurious correlations, which enhances both the accuracy and interpretability of the ECP monitoring model. } \item{We validate the accuracy and interpretability of AttentionMixer in real-world ECP monitoring practice.} \end{itemize}